dermotreynolds/deleteme/_posts/2017-03-28-simple-terraform-script.md

 ## Create a GitHub Reponsitory

-Login to your GitHub account which you created earlier.
+1. Login to your GitHub account which you created earlier.

-Select the "+" at the top right hand side of GitHub.
+2. Select the "+" at the top right hand side of GitHub.

 <img src="/images/Create-GitHub-Repo-01-01.png" alt="drawing" width="400px"/>

-Give the repository a name:
+3. Give the repository a name:

 <img src="/images/Create-GitHub-Repo-02-01.png" alt="drawing" width="400px"/>

-Make a note of the link as we will use this later:
+4. Make a note of the link as we will use this later:

 <img src="/images/Create-GitHub-Repo-03-01.png" alt="drawing" width="400px"/>

+## Create an Azure Resource Group & App Service